-In general, if, for each $p\in\PP$, $E_p\subset\overline{\Z_p}$ is a finite subset of transcendental elements over $\Q$ and $\uE=\prod_p E_p$, then, by \cite[Corollary 2.6]{Chang}, $\IntQ(\uE,\ohZ)$ is an almost Dedekind domain.
-However, in general, it is not Noetherian, that is, a Dedekind domain.
+If, for each $p\in\PP$, $E_p\subset\overline{\Z_p}$ is a finite subset of transcendental elements over $\Q$ and $\uE=\prod_p E_p$, then, by \cite[Corollary 2.6]{Chang}, $\IntQ(\uE,\ohZ)$ is an almost Dedekind domain.
+However, this ring might not be Noetherian, that is, a Dedekind domain.
 See for example the construction of \cite[Theorem 3.1]{Chang}, in which the polynomial $X$ is divisible by infinitely many primes $p\in\PP$.
 In general, an almost Dedekind domain $R$ is Dedekind if and only if it has finite character, that is, each non-zero $f\in R$ belongs to finitely many maximal ideals of $R$ (\cite[Theorem 37.2]{Gilm}), or, equivalently, $v(f)\not=0$ only for finitely many valuation overrings $V$ of $R$ (which are only DVRs).
 We aim to characterize the subsets $\uE=\prod_p E_p$ of $\ohZ$ for which $\IntQ(\uE,\ohZ)$ is Dedekind.

 We introduce the following definition. \begin{Def} We say that $\uE$ is \emph{polynomially factorizable} if, for each $g\in\Z[X]$ and $\alpha=(\alpha_p)\in\uE$, there exist $n,d\in\Z$, $n,d\geq 1$ such that $\frac{g(\alpha)^n}{d}$ is a unit of $\ohZ$, that is, $v_p(\frac{g(\alpha_p)^n}{d})=0$, $\forall p\in\PP$. \end{Def} Note that $g(\alpha)^n=(g(\alpha_p)^n)\in\ohZ$.
 Loosely speaking, a subset $\uE$ of $\ohZ$ is polynomially factorizable if, for every $g\in \Z[X]$ and $\alpha\in\uE$, $g(\alpha)\in\ohZ$ is divisible only by finitely many primes $p\in\PP$ (up to some exponent $n\geq1$), or, equivalently, all but finitely many components of $g(\alpha)$ are units.
 Note that, if the above condition of the definition holds, then $g(\alpha)^n$ and $d$ generate the same principal ideal of $\ohZ$.